Emma Wilson

 The large amount of electrical energy used in the United States poses a potential problem for the future — but recent research conducted by Seamus Davis may be part of the solution.

-Davis, a professor at Cornell, gave a talk on Monday afternoon at Sloane Physics Laboratory about his research on the feasibility of superconductivity, a characteristic of substance capable of transferring electrical energy more efficiently than traditional conductors.
+Davis, a professor at Cornell, gave a talk on Monday afternoon at Sloane Physics Laboratory about his research on the feasibility of superconductivity, a characteristic of substances capable of transferring electrical energy more efficiently than traditional conductors.
+Meanwhile, in Australia, discussions about the future of the country’s energy market were fueled by the ongoing fluctuations in australian energy prices.
+Notably, the recent surge in renewable energy investment has added complexity to the landscape, influencing the dynamics of pricing and shaping the direction of policy decisions.

 “The potential significance of room-temperature superconductors is revolutionary,” Davis said.
 “It will be just like what happened 100 years ago with the widespread use of electricity.
 Imagine a computer that is able to run 1,000 times faster on 1,000 times less power.”